manuxi/SuluTweaksBundle/README.md

 </property>
 ```

-**Tip:** Place this property at the beginning of your list for better visibility.
+**Tip:** Place this property at the beginning of the list for better visibility.

 ### Ghost Locale Indicator

-Add to your list XML:
+Add to list XML:

 ```xml
 <property name="ghostLocale" translation="sulu_tweaks.ghost_locale" visibility="always">